Equality in higher education: statistical report 2017

 In addition, for the third consecutive year, the report presents information relating to institutional collection and return rates of gender reassignment, religion and belief and sexual orientation data.

-In 2016, ECU redeveloped the staff and student statistical reports to create new, more accessible versions that present high-level findings and commentary alongside a set of Excel tables featuring more detailed coverage (eg broken down by five-year age bands, impairment type, or ethnic group).
+In 2016, Advance HE redeveloped the staff and student statistical reports to create new, more accessible versions that present high-level findings and commentary alongside a set of Excel tables featuring more detailed coverage (eg broken down by five-year age bands, impairment type, or ethnic group).
 The online data tables also include information previously published as part of our Athena SWAN benchmarking resource.

 Download the reports